swcarpentry/git-novice/_episodes/15-supplemental-ssh.md

 ## Removing a Key Pair
 What happens if your private key is compromised.

-On github, navigate to the SSH section, and select delete
+On GitHub, navigate to the SSH section, and select delete

 on your computer
 ~~~